Home » 4-H » 4-H Programs » What is 4-H?

 4-H is a volunteer-led organization that reaches boys and girls through small groups called clubs.
 UW-Cooperative Extension staff provides professional leadership for the 4-H program.

-4-H is an informal educational program through which parents, other interested adults and youth themselves can help young people develop the confidence, social skills, decision-making abilities and subject matter knowledge that they need to lead a richer, fuller life and to be responsible citizens.
+4-H is an informal educational program through which parents, other interested adults, and youth themselves can help young people develop the confidence, social skills, decision-making abilities, and subject matter knowledge that they need to lead a richer, fuller life and to be responsible citizens.

 4-H is a family affair where youth and adults get together to learn new things, meet new friends and have fun.